CodeOptimization/dataStructure/JavaRelated.md

         //according to the order induced by the specified comparator.
         Collections.sort(list, Collections.reverseOrder());
         //Interface java.util.Comparator<T>: A comparison function, which imposes a total ordering on some
         //collection of objects.
-Comparators can be passed to a sort method (such as Collections.sort or Arrays.sort)
+Comparators can be passed to a sort method (such as Collections.sort or
-        //to allow precise control over the sort order.Comparators can also be used to control the order of certain
+        //Arrays.sort) to allow precise control over the sort order.Comparators can also be used to control
-        //data structures (such as sorted sets or sorted maps), or to provide an ordering for collections of objects
+        //the order of certain data structures (such as sorted sets or sorted maps), or to provide an ordering
+        //for collections of objects
         //that don't have a natural ordering.
         // Comparator is a operator.
         // Comparable can be read as a ability.
         Collections.sort(list, new Comparator<Integer>() {
             @Override
             //Compares its two arguments for order.
-Returns a negative integer, zero, or a positive integer as the first
+Returns a negative integer, zero, or a positive integer
-            // argument is less than, equal to, or greater than the second. public int compare(Integer o1, Integer o2) {
+            //as the first argument is less than, equal to, or greater than the second. public int compare(Integer o1, Integer o2) {
                 return o1 - o2; // 0‐>1
                 // return o2‐o1; // 1‐>0